basm92/basm92/README.md

 ## 💬 Ask me about ...

-Anything, but especially, my other hobby!
-Languages
+Anything, but especially, my other hobby, languages!
+I love to (attempt to) speak French, Russian, English, German, Dutch or Turkish (not necessarily in order of preference!)

 ## 📫 How to reach me: ...